 3. Thread the needle

 Get a sticky Repair Plug and put it through the eyelet of the plug insertion tool.
-This is the most tricky part since it seems impossible — the Repair Plug is much thicker than the eyelet.
-In fact, I initially thought I got the wrong parts.
+This part is the most tricky since it seems impossible — the Repair Plug is much thicker than the eyelet.
+I initially thought I got the wrong parts.
 (Again, I’d recommend you practice this part beforehand.)

 Tip: Use the pliers to flatten one end of the plug strip, get it partly in the eyelet, then pull it halfway through.